Flooding possible. Be prepared.

 High river levels may lead to flooding.

 River levels are high on the River Cherwell.
-Flooding of low lying land and roads is expected to continue today, 12 February 2026, including areas around Kidlington and Thrupp.
-Further rain is forecast over the next 24 hours, which has the potential to be heavy at times.
-We expect river levels to remain high over the coming days.
+Flooding of low lying land and roads is expected to continue today, 4 March 2026, including areas around Lower Heyford, Kidlington and Thrupp.
+The forecast is to remain dry today and for the next few days.
+We expect levels to remain high but decrease over the coming days.

 Information supplied by the Environment Agency